slavik0329/BetterAuction/AuditReport.md

     // NOTE: The non-highest bidder may call this function after the beneficiary has recovered the funds in the recovery
     //       period.
 The ether balance of this contract will be 0 and the send(...) will fail.
+    // NOTE: This function can be called at any time, but the non-highest bidder needs to already be stored in the
+    //       pendingReturns data structure.
     // Withdraw a bid that was overbid. function nonHighestBidderRefund() payable {
         var amount = pendingReturns[msg.sender];